Dibyanshu-gtm/clientapp/README.md

 * Register on Heroku and Create a free account
 * Select New -> Create new App
 * Give your application a new name and Link your GitHub repository
-* Deploy the application and test it out
+* Deploy the application and test it out on the deployed URL.